Data Definition Language (DDL) statements

 level string,

-var variant,
+var object,

 );

--- SMART index on a column
+-- EQUALITY index on a column

-CREATE SMART INDEX idx_log_id ON logs (id);
+CREATE EQUALITY INDEX ON logs (id);

--- SMART index on a timestamp expression
+-- EQUALITY index on a timestamp expression

-CREATE SMART INDEX idx_log_hour ON logs (trunc(time, unit => 'hour'));
+CREATE EQUALITY INDEX ON logs (trunc(time, unit => 'hour'));

--- SMART index on a computed expression
+-- RANGE index on a computed expression

-CREATE SMART INDEX idx_log_var_type ON logs (var['type']::string);
+CREATE RANGE INDEX ON logs (var['type']::string);

 -- SEARCH index for text searching in log messages

-CREATE SEARCH INDEX idx_log_message ON logs (message);
+CREATE SEARCH INDEX ON logs (message);

-1. Use SMART indexes when:
+1. Use EQUALITY or RANGE indexes when:

-• You frequently filter on specific columns or expressions
+• You frequently filter on specific columns or expressions.

-• You need to optimize queries that use range conditions or equality comparisons
+• You need to optimize queries that use range conditions or equality comparisons.

 2. Use SEARCH indexes when:

-• You need to perform text search operations using the search function
+• You need to perform text search operations using the search function.

-• You want to optimize queries that look for specific text patterns in string columns
+• You want to optimize queries that look for specific text patterns in string columns.

-• Indexes improve query performance but require additional storage space
+• Indexes improve query performance but require additional storage space.

-• The query optimizer automatically determines when to use available indexes
+• The query optimizer automatically determines when to use available indexes.

 Removes an index from a table.

-DROP INDEX <name> ON <table_name>
+DROP INDEX [ IF EXISTS ] <name> ON <table_name>

-• <name>: The name of the index to drop
+The name of the index to drop.

 DROP INDEX idx_log_id ON logs;

-DROP INDEX idx_log_message ON logs;
+DROP INDEX IF EXISTS idx_log_message ON logs;

 Creates a new nodegroup.